Emergence of Dark Energy from topology and chiral spinors: Structure and Generalities.

+The reason we consider finite volume boundaries around singularities stems from a more realistic examination of the kind of BHs boundaries expected in the Universe.
+Following \cite{LeDelliou:2019mus,Espiro:2019xkd}, those are assumed to be formed, as commented below, from BHs boundaries that can be crudely modeled with Schwarzschild 2-horizons evolving along their semiclassical complete evaporation interval, thus yielding a finite volume excising the problematic regions containing the singularities.
+In fact, more realistically we consider now $\mathcal{X}=\bigsqcup_{i}\mathcal{B}_{i}\subset\mathcal{N}$, where $\mathcal{B}_{i}\neq\emptyset$ are the smallest closed set containing BH $i$'s horizon.

 Given the principal bundle structure $P \cong \mathcal{M} \times G$, then $\partial \mathcal{M} \cong \partial P / G$, since the Lie group $G$ is by construction boundaryless.
-Moreover, if we take $G$ to be the Lie group associated to the isometries of $\mathcal{M}$, it then acts on the fibres via the monodromy action\footnote{In the particular case of Lorentzian manifolds with Levi-Civita connection, this group has been identified with $\text{SO}^0 \left( 1, 3\right)$ (See \cite{10.1007/978-3-642-22842-1_7,Galaev:2015mxf} and the references therein) }.
+Moreover, if we take $G$ to be the Lie group associated to the isometries of $\mathcal{M}$, it then acts on the fibres via the monodromy action\footnote{In the particular case of Lorentzian manifolds with Levi-Civita connection, this group has been identified with $\text{SO}^0 \left( 1, 3\right)$ \cite[see][and references therein]{10.1007/978-3-642-22842-1_7,Galaev:2015mxf}. }.
 As such, the frames are associated to its tangent bundle $T \mathcal{M}$.
-The latter is somewhat justifiable by the existence of a vierbein\Mov{. } In general terms, this gives the picture that the $\partial \mathcal{M}$ surrounds only the \textit{essential singularities} of $P$.
+The latter is somewhat justifiable by the existence of a vierbein.
+In general terms, this gives the picture that the $\partial \mathcal{M}$ surrounds only the \textit{essential singularities} of $P$.
 We want to associate these singularities to \textit{black-hole}-like elements of the space time $\mathcal{M}$.
-We aim to justify this in the following sections.
+Topologically speaking, if we account for the proper causal structure of space-time, we can also cover defects like higher-dimensional knots or linked structures by these same Schwarszchild closed balls $\bar{B}_{r_i} \left( x_i \right)$ , in the rationale that they will resist the untangling or contracting operations by continuous deformations of the latter.
+Causality can then be implemented as proper boundary conditions for the differential forms characterizing the theory.
+We aim to justify these claims in the following sections.